Playing Heroes seems easy. But did you know the people behind its game engineering and how they did it?

 When Sam decided to create a Bible game, “he came to me with some very rough drawings,” Jader shared.

-He sat down with him to understand what he wanted to achieve.
-He had to figure out “how we can use technology to make that a reality.”
+Sam sat down with him to understand what he wanted to achieve.
+Based on this, Jader had to figure out how to use technology to make that a reality.

 Selecting a game engine